kristjanjansen/fachwerk2/README.md

 | `<f-scene mode="three">`  | vector   | 3d         | ThreeJS rendered as SVG   |
 | `<f-scene mode="webgl">`  | bitmap   | 3d         | ThreeJS rendered as WebGL |

-Internally, `<f-scene>` is just a proxy component, passing the rendering duties to scene rendering components for each rendering mode, such as `<f-scene-svg>`, `<f-scene-canvas>`, `<f-scene-three>` etc.
+Internally, `<f-scene>` is just a wrapper component, passing the rendering duties to scene rendering components for each rendering mode, such as `<f-scene-svg>`, `<f-scene-canvas>`, `<f-scene-three>` etc.

 Each rendering component sets up the context for particular rendering technology such as `<svg>` tag, canvas `getContext()`, ThreeJS `scene` object etc.

 ### Graphics primitives

-Fachwerk offers a set of components for graphics primitives such as `<f-circle>`, `<f-square>` etc. Similar to the scene component above, each primitive is a proxy component, passing the rendering to the underlying render-specific component.
+Fachwerk offers a set of components for graphics primitives such as `<f-circle>`, `<f-square>` etc. Similar to the scene component above, each primitive is a _polymorphic_ component, a wrapper passing the rendering to the underlying render-specific component.

+Graphics primitives components are aware which scene type is their parent and they pick the correct rendering component accordingly.

 When writing the following code,